davidinfosec/VBAN-Stream-Detect/readme.md

 ## Conclusion

 With this setup, you can automate tasks based on the presence of a VBAN audio stream.
 This can be extended to perform various actions based on different audio inputs.

+If you found this useful, consider [donating](https://www.buymeacoffee.com/reportname) toward my other projects, like [ReportName.com](https://ReportName.com) - a platform that provides an organized approach to reporting cybercrime. https://www.buymeacoffee.com/reportname